josephtperkins1995/homelabdetection/README.md

 ## Screenshots

-1. Configured the Windows VM and the Linux VM to be on a secure internal network
+1. Configured the Windows VM and the Linux VM to be on a secure internal network.

 Windows VM
 <img width="1390" height="389" alt="Internal Network for Windows VM" src="https://github.com/user-attachments/assets/876ef628-3fb3-4433-bc8e-e4d0c95a3edd" />